 Later that same year, in Abrams v.
 United States (1919), Holmes dissented, along with Justice Louis D. Brandeis, when the Court upheld the convictions of five petitioners also charged under the Espionage Act of 1917.
 In his dissent, Holmes stated that the principle of free speech remained the same during war time as in peace time; he reiterated his belief that congressional restraints on speech were permissible only when speech constituted a “present danger of immediate evil or an intent to bring it about.”

 In 1927 the Court returned to the issue of sedition in Whitney v.
 California, a case challenging California’s criminal anti-syndicalism law.
-The Court upheld the statute and acknowledged that Charlotte Whitney, as a member of a communist organization, was in a position to attempt to carry out seditious activities in addition to talking about them.
-Acknowledging that communist conspiracies were not protected by the First Amendment because those involved in the plot had both the intent and means to attempt an overthrow of the government, Holmes joined in Brandeis’s concurring opinion, which is often cited as an eloquent defense of free expression.
+The Court upheld the statute and acknowledged that Charlotte Whitney, as a member of a Communist organization, was in a position to attempt to carry out seditious activities in addition to talking about them.
+Acknowledging that Communist conspiracies were not protected by the First Amendment because those involved in the plot had both the intent and means to attempt an overthrow of the government, Holmes joined in Brandeis’s concurring opinion, which is oft-cited as an eloquent defense of free expression.

 For Holmes, the First Amendment provided the foundation for a democratic society.
-He was accordingly more likely to overturn state and federal convictions in this area than in the area of economic regulation, where, as demonstrated in his notable dissents in Lochner v.
+He was accordingly more likely to overturn state and federal convictions in this area than in the area of economic regulation.
+In his notable dissents in Lochner v.
 New York (1905) and Hammer v.
 Dagenhart (1918), he was willing to uphold state maximum hours and child labor laws against claims that they violated reigning principles of laissez faire economics, which Holmes did not believe were incorporated in the Constitution.Send Feedback on this article